soid/discrete-math/README.md

-# Truth Table
+# Discrete Math Extra Projects

-This is a study project completed by Greg Temchenko for the Discrete Math class at Laney College by Derrick Smith.
+This is a few projects for studying completed by Greg Temchenko for the Discrete Math class at Laney College by Derrick Smith in Spring 2017.

+## Truth Table

 The project is written in Scala and requires sbt to run (http://www.scala-sbt.org).

-## Description
+### Description

 For this project you will write a program that generates a truth table for a given propositional sentence.
 The propositional letters will be p0, p1, p2, … ,pn and the following abbreviations will be used for the propositional